minnojs/minno-quest/src/0.0/manager/API.md

 #### title
 `title` is a string to be used as the page title (the name displayed on the tag).

+#### preloadImages
+Accepts an array of image urls to preload.
+The manager will **not** wait until all images are loaded, but it will make images displayed later in the manager sequence be displayed significantly faster.

 #### skip
 Whether to activate the skip and refresh option.
 If activated, clicking `ctrl r` reloads the current task (this feature may not be supported on older browsers), clicking `escape` and then the right or left arrows skips to the next or previous tasks.